user18130814200115-2/groffscripts/README.md

 #### .FOLLOW
 Moves the cursor back the width of a space in `PT_SIZE 12`.
 Used previously to append periods and commas after .BOLD and .ITALIC.

-### me [deprecated]
-For the `me` macros I also once made a small superset.
-This set is however no longer maintained.
-- tt and ta for title pages
-- miscellaneous settings

 ## packages
 Packages are tmac files designed to be sourced into groff projects.